Carbon Accounting

 Science-based targets (SBTs)

 Emissions reduction targets that are aligned with the level of decarbonization required to keep global temperature rise below 2°C or 1.5°C above pre-industrial levels, as specified by the Paris Agreement.
 Make sure to read our guide on science-based targets in our learn center!
+The Science-Based Targets Initiative helps you set verified and effective reduction targets.

 Paris Agreement